pnettto/pnetto.com-v2/src/logs/2025-12/pnetto-com.md

 <iframe src="https://pedronetto-p980n7u1l-pedro-nettos-projects.vercel.app/work"></iframe>

 It worked well!
-I got several job offers, including one from Lego, but I ended up going to Icelandair, a company that taught me a whole lot.
-I like to think that success had something to do with how I communicated my professional skills through the website.
+I got a few good job offers, including one from Lego!
+In the end went to work at [Icelandair](/work/icelandair), where I went on to lead the frontend team, and that taught me a whole lot.
+I like to think that this success had at least something to do with how I communicated my professional skills through the website.

-In the end, I think the best thing about building the site was to take the time to write down my story, and take a moment to appreciate how far I had come.
-It was a celebration of tech love.
+Really, the best thing about building the site was to take the time to write down my story, and take a moment to appreciate how far I had come.
+It was a celebration of my love for tech.
 I realized I had become one of those fortunate people who actually love their jobs.
-Seeing all the case studies coming to life on my website were a great way to reflect and put a face to the memory.
+Seeing all the case studies coming to life on my website was a great way to reflect and put a face to the memory.

 But fast forward, we're in 2025 (nearly 2026, time flew), and I thought it was high time the website got a new face and new content, and this website is the result.

-I wanted to preserve the existing functionality, the portfolio, the bio, but add a section for my photos (a hobby I've been developing since 2020) and my writings.
-I have been wanting to write for a long time.
+I wanted to preserve the existing functionality, the portfolio, the bio, but add a section for my photos (a hobby I've been developing since 2020, no pun intendeded) and my writings.
+I have been wanting to write in public for a long time.

-I actually do quite a bit of writing, only I do it for myself.
-I keep a journal for well over a decade, and I love how the simple act of putting word on the screen magically makes whatever you have in your head way clearer.
+I actually do quite a bit of writing, but mostly for myself.
+I keep a journal for well over a decade, and I love how the simple act of putting words on the screen magically makes whatever you have in your head way clearer.

 There's also the great benefit of preserving memory.
 There's always so much happening in life, things we've learned, people we meet, ideas we stumble upon.
-If we don't do anything about it, at the end of each week most of it will disappear in thin air.
+If we don't do anything about it, at the end of each week most of it will disappear into thin air.

-Conversely, if we do materialize in some sort of way, they become not only more vivid in our biological memories, but they also become a database which we can then access for future use.
-There's this and there's also offloading the necessity of remembering.
+Conversely, if we do materialize it in some sort of way, they become not only more vivid in our biological memories, but they also become a database which we can then access for future use.
+And it feels good to offload the need of remembering.
 My memory is not the greatest (I think) so writing really does the trick for me.

 The problem is that I haven't had a place where I enjoyed publishing.
 Well now that problem is over.
-THe new pnetto.com has a shiny and new section just for texts, which I called "Logs", to avoid the weight of having to publish an "Article" or even a "Post".
+The new [pnetto.com](pnetto.com) has a shiny and new section just for texts, which I called "Logs", to avoid the weight of having to publish an "Article" or even a "Post".
 The purpose of Logs is not so much to share things I know with anyone so much as to having my personal thoughts database which might come in handy to refer to in the future.

 So if you're here and you're reading this, I'm very surprised indeed.
 You're not me, and yet you are still here, really incredible stuff.
+Welcome, though!
+Always happy to [make friends](/contact).

-The Photo section is also a mechanism I came up with to support my photography hobby.
-I thought that, if I did have a beautiful place to post photos, I would be more inclined to actually do something with all those hours go over Lightroom material :)
+The [photos section](/photos) is also a mechanism I came up with to support my photography hobby.
+I thought that, if I did have a beautiful place to post photos, I would be more inclined to actually do something with all those hours going over Lightroom tutorials :)

 But alright, to the implementation.

 ## Implementation

-Creating this new site has been a challenge as much as an opportunity.
+Creating this new site has been a challenge, as much as an opportunity.
 Migrating a 2020 Next.js site proved a little complicated.
-In the heat of the moment I ended up over-engineering the whole thing and Node version mismatches started causing explosions on my logs and I tried to build the website again on my shiny 2025 Mac with Node v9385859343875893-alpha.
+Back then I got a little excited and ended up over-engineering the whole thing.
+Version mismatches started causing explosions in my logs as I tried to build the website again on my shiny 2025 Mac with Node v9385859343875893-alpha.

 Anyway, I thought it would be a good opportunity to get into the AI train and have a robot migrate the site for me, which... worked!
 All that boring work that is migrating versions, and method names, and new conventions and stuff, all that got solved in a rather smooth way by some LLM somewhere.